Gwee Li Sui: Works

-Gwee wrote what is considered Singapore’s first long-form graphic novel in English Myth of the Stone, published in 1993.
+Gwee wrote and illustrated Singapore’s first long-form graphic novel in English Myth of the Stone, published in 1993.
 Earlier such collections had involved short comic stories.
 Myth of the Stone is part-children's story, part-fantasy, and part-allegory and follows a boy's adventures in a realm of mismatched mythical creatures.
-A twentieth-anniversary edition, with two new related stories among its bonuses, was published by Epigram Books in 2013.
+A 20th-anniversary edition, with 2 new stories among its bonuses, was published by Epigram Books in 2013.

 Gwee's poetry is known for its versatility and involves a wide range of styles and moods.
-His first book of verse was the well-loved Who Wants to Buy a Book of Poems?, published in 1998.
-It is full of linguistic play, Singlish rhymes, and jabs at social history and culture.
-About half of Who Wants to Buy an Expanded Edition of a Book of Poems?, published in 2015, concerns all the poems that could not be published in the first edition.
+His first verse collection is the well-loved Who Wants to Buy a Book of Poems?, published in 1998.
+It is full of linguistic play, Singlish rhymes, and jabs at Singapore's social history and culture.
+The 2015 expanded edition Who Wants to Buy an Expanded Edition of a Book of Poems? contains all the poems excluded from the first edition.
 The Straits Times named it one of the 50 greatest works of Singaporean literature in 2021.

+Gwee's second verse collection is an extremely well-received volume of love poems titled One Thousand and One Nights.
+Poet Cyril Wong calls it "shockingly tender, even heartbreaking" while theatre director Alvin Tan praises "[his] impeccable measurement of emotion, surprising use of words and relentless clarity of thought".
+Gwee returned to humour poetry with The Other Merlion and Friends in 2015 before releasing a dark, meditative collection titled Death Wish in 2017.
+With Haikuku (2017) and This Floating World (2021), he brought together nearly 600 haikus written over a decade.

 Gwee also famously writes on and in Singlish.
 In 2017, He published Spiaking Singlish: A Companion to How Singaporeans Communicate, which is hailed by pioneering Singlish writer Sylvia Toh as "the definitive book on Singlish".
-In 2019, he translated Antoine de Saint-Exupéry's The Little Prince into Singlish.
-The Leeter Tunku became the first literary classic to appear in Singlish.
-In 2021, his translations of Beatrix Potter's The Tale of Peter Rabbit and selections from the Brothers Grimm's Children's and Household Tales were released.
+In 2019, he translated Antoine de Saint-Exupéry's The Little Prince into Singlish, making The Leeter Tunku the first literary classic in Singlish.
+His subsequent translations include Beatrix Potter's The Tale of Peter Rabbit, selected Brothers Grimm's Children's and Household Tales, and A. A. Milne's Winnie-the-Pooh.

-As an editor, Gwee worked on one of two seminal volumes on Singaporean and Malaysian literature in English Sharing Borders: Studies in Contemporary Singaporean-Malaysian Literature, published in 2009.
+As an editor, Gwee first worked on one of two seminal volumes on Singaporean and Malaysian literature in English Sharing Borders: Studies in Contemporary Singaporean-Malaysian Literature, published in 2009.
 His introduction exposes the problems of ideology that continue to plague the countries' literature in the name of postcolonial studies.

-In 2010, Gwee edited the popular fiction collection Telltale: Eleven Stories, which was adopted as a Literature O-Level text.
-In 2011, his human rights-based anthology Man/Born/Free: Writings on the Human Spirit from Singapore pays tribute to the life of Nelson Mandela and was launched in Cape Town, South Africa.
-In 2015, he edited the two-volume Singathology: 50 New Works by Celebrated Singaporean Writers, a commemoration of Singapore's golden jubilee.
+In 2010, he edited the popular fiction collection Telltale: Eleven Stories, which was adopted as a Literature O-Level text.

+In 2011, Gwee's human rights-based anthology Man/Born/Free: Writings on the Human Spirit from Singapore pays tribute to the life of Nelson Mandela and was launched in Cape Town, South Africa.
+In 2015, he edited the massive, two-volume Singathology: 50 New Works by Celebrated Singaporean Writers, a commemoration of Singapore's golden jubilee.